Oklahoma State Cowgirls softball: 1982 Women's College World Series

 Just two days after a heartbreaking national runner–up finish in Norman, Oklahoma State competed in the inaugural NCAA Women's College World Series in Omaha.
 The program's fifth Women's College World Series trip was a short one however, falling in extra inning contests to eventual national champion UCLA and Fresno State to end the season.

 1989 Women's College World Series

 The 1989 Oklahoma State softball team was one of the most dominant in school history, going 46–6 en route to winning both Big Eight regular season and tournament titles.
-In the Stillwater Regional, the Cowgirls swept Wichita State in the two games to punch their sixth trip to the Women's College World Series.
+In the Stillwater Regional, the Cowgirls swept Wichita State in two games to punch their sixth trip to the Women's College World Series.
 In Sunnyvale, Oklahoma State began their tournament with a win over Toledo before picking up another win over Arizona in extra innings.
 The Cowgirls were unable to find the win column again, dropping a close game to eventual national champion UCLA before being eliminated with a blowout loss to Fresno State.